jamiesantos/jamiesantos.github.io/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: In *AIAA SciTech 2024*
-publication_short: In *ICW*
+#publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: This work presents an algorithm for scene change detection from point clouds to enable autonomous robotic caretaking in future space habitats.
+Autonomous robotic systems will help maintain future deep-space habitats, such as the Gateway space station, which will be uncrewed for extended periods.
+Existing scene analysis software used on the International Space Station (ISS) relies on manually-labeled images for detecting changes.
+In contrast, the algorithm presented in this work uses raw, unlabeled point clouds as inputs.
+The algorithm first applies modified Expectation-Maximization Gaussian Mixture Model (GMM) clustering to two input point clouds.
+It then performs change detection by comparing the GMMs using the Earth Mover’s Distance.
+Experiments on data collected in a ground environment replicating the visual features of the ISS with an Astrobee free-flyer at NASA Ames Research Center demonstrate detection of multiple appearing and disappearing objects.
+The source code is publicly released to promote further development.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Duis posuere #tellus ac convallis placerat.
+Proin tincidunt magna sed ex sollicitudin #condimentum.

 tags:
-  - Large Language Models
+  - Anomaly Detection

 # Display this page in the Featured widget?
 featured: true